Enquire about this course

 For Commencement Year 2014, please refer to: 3687.1 Bachelor of Information Systems

 Today, practising professionals need to not only have knowledge and skills in computing, they also need to understand the context in which computer technology is applied in society, and be able to work collaboratively with people in all sorts of professions and industries.
-The Bachelor Information Systems degree integrates closely the applications of computing and information systems in a global business environment.
+The Bachelor of Information Systems degree integrates closely the applications of computing and information systems in a global business environment.
 You will work with organisations to design, develop, deploy and manage information systems through the application of computing technology.
-This course will help you carry out a real-life project where you will need to demonstrate you can design and develop an information system that solves a community-based problem.
+This course will help you carry out a real-life project where you will need to design and develop an information system that solves a community-based problem.

 Study Mode